David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Vietnam's defense policy is peace and self-defense; strengthening defense potential is a legitimate right to protect the Fatherland "early and from afar".
 * Defense investment is proportional to economic development and security requirements, not to threaten any country.
 * Vietnam consistently opposes arms races; defense capabilities are solely for self-defense and safeguarding national sovereignty.

+**Allegation:** Distorts the "All-People National Defense" posture and the "Four Nos" policy, claiming Vietnam is "tying its own hands" or must rely on the West to protect sovereignty.
+* "All-People National Defense" relies on the strength of the entire nation, not just weapons.
+* The "Four Nos" policy is the highest expression of independence and autonomy, preventing Vietnam from being drawn into great power conflicts, while still allowing open international defense cooperation for self-defense.

 **8. On Civil Society:**